 The market for ACMI and CMI services is competitive.
 We believe that the most important basis for competition in this market is the efficiency and cost-effectiveness of the aircraft assets and the scale, scope and quality of the outsourced operating services provided.
-Atlas is currently the only provider of ACMI and CMI services with the modern 747-8 and 777 freighter aircraft.
-Our primary competitors providing ACMI and CMI services for 747-400 and 767 aircraft include the following: Air Atlanta Icelandic; Air Transport Services Group, Inc.; Kalitta Air, LLC; and Western Global Airlines.
+Atlas is the market-leading provider of ACMI and CMI services with the modern 747-8 and 777 freighter aircraft.
+Our primary competitors providing ACMI and CMI services for 777, 747-400 and 767 freighter aircraft include the following: Air Atlanta Icelandic; Air Transport Services Group, Inc.; Kalitta Air; and Western Global Airlines.

-The Charter market is competitive, with a number of cargo operators that include AirBridge Cargo Airlines; Cargolux; Kalitta Air, LLC; National Air Cargo; and passenger airlines providing similar services utilizing 747-8Fs and 747-400s.
+The Charter market is competitive, with a number of cargo operators that include AirBridge Cargo Airlines; Cargolux; Kalitta Air; National Air Cargo; and passenger airlines providing similar services utilizing 747-8Fs and 747-400s.
 We believe that we offer a superior long-haul aircraft in the 747-8F and 747-400, and we will continue to develop new opportunities in the Charter market for aircraft not otherwise deployed in our ACMI business.

-The Dry Leasing business is also competitive.
-We believe that we have an advantage over other cargo aircraft lessors in this business as a result of our relationships in the cargo market and our insights and expertise as an operator of aircraft.
+The Dry Leasing business is also competitive with a large number of companies offering operating lease solutions globally.
+We believe that we have an advantage over other aircraft lessors in the freighter aircraft Dry Leasing space as a result of our extensive relationships in the air freight market, and our insights and expertise as an operator of aircraft.
 Titan also competes in the passenger aircraft leasing market to develop key customer relationships, enter strategic geographic markets, and or acquire feedstock aircraft for future freighter conversion.
-Our primary competitors in the aircraft leasing market include GE Capital Aviation Services; Altavair Air Finance; and Air Transport Services Group, Inc.
+Our primary competitors in the aircraft leasing market include GE Capital Aviation Services, Altavair Air Finance, Air Transport Services Group, Inc., BBAM Aircraft and Leasing Management and Vx Capital Partners.